-How to spot a fake job posting
+How to spot a fake job posting?

-Is it legit?- How to spot a fake job posting - 5 Things to Look for
+Is it legit?- How to spot a fake job posting - 5 Things to look for

 To protect your safety, we screen every first-time employer and we screen every posting with human eyes and several layers of technology and security to make sure that we don't publish something bogus.
 However, we know that people use more than one job site so keep this in mind as you search elsewhere.